Fauntleroy Creek

 Fauntleroy Creek is a stream in the Fauntleroy neighborhood of West Seattle, Washington, United States.
-It flows for about a mile from its headwaters in the 32-acre (129,000 m²) ravine of Fauntleroy Park to its outlet just south of the state ferry terminal on Puget Sound's Fauntleroy Cove, dropping 300 feet (100 m) vertically along the way.
-It currently supports cutthroat trout and coho salmon.
+It flows for about a mile from its headwaters in the 32-acre (129,000 m2) ravine of Fauntleroy Park, through a large wide pipe and to a location just south of the state ferry terminal on Puget Sound's Fauntleroy Cove.
+Then, it drops 300 feet (100 m) vertically along the way, and it currently supports cutthroat trout and Coho salmon.

 The creek, park, and neighborhood were named after the cove, itself named by one George Davidson in 1857 after his fiancée, Ellinor Fauntleroy.
+Today Fauntleroy creek is an active home for salmon and trout including a record 347 spawners in 2024.
+It is one of only a few creeks in the Seattle Area where salmon still return.